-- We will continue supporting the community in various ways, including two Solidarity and Social Action institutions in Santo Tirso, ASAS and CAID, one an association that takes in at-risk children between the ages of 6 and 12, and the other an institution that promotes inclusion for people with disabilities.
-We will also continue supporting local cultural events by donating some of the products in our portfolio as and when asked by organisations; - We will continue to promote locally-sourced employment through the agreements we have established, and further the agreements to promote more inclusive recruitment, seeking to include people with special needs, and develop our employees' training offer, reinforcing the contribution to their professional and personal development (see more information in "Sharing value with employees") - We will go ahead with plans to develop social responsibility initiatives, with the active involvement of employees - We will continue to be available to share our journey towards increasingly sustainable action through participation in local conferences and lectures, as well as taking part in collaborative projects based on good environmental and social practices, whenever we receive the call, helping to create awareness and inspire the business fabric and local entrepreneurs. - We will continue to be available to share our journey towards increasingly sustainable action through participation in local conferences and lectures, as well as taking part in collaborative projects based on good environmental and social practices, whenever we receive the call, helping to create awareness and inspire the business fabric and local entrepreneurs.
+- · We will go ahead with plans to develop social responsibility initiatives, with the active involvement of employees - We will continue to be available to share our journey towards increasingly sustainable action through participation in local conferences and lectures, as well as taking part in collaborative projects based on good environmental and social practices, whenever we receive the call, helping to create awareness and inspire the business fabric and local entrepreneurs. - .
+We will continue to be available to share our journey towards increasingly sustainable action through participation in local conferences and lectures, as well as taking part in collaborative projects based on good environmental and social practices, whenever we receive the call, helping to create awareness and inspire the business fabric and local entrepreneurs.